MaryFili/QAWebApp/README.md

 -------------------------------------------

-## how the app work
+## Technology
-I used react to build the ui with pretrained hugging face model to do inference
+I used react to build the ui and pretrained hugging face model to do inference

 -------------------------------------------------------

-## how you can run the app
+## How to run the app
 - clone the repo
 ```bash
 git clone repo